Adapted AZNN Methods for Time-Varying and Static Matrix Problems: Introduction to AZNN Methods for Real or Complex Matrix Flows

 \section{Introduction to AZNN Methods for Real or Complex Matrix Flows $A(t)$}

 We consider time-varying matrix problems that we want to solve more speedily and accurately by using Zhang Neural Networks (ZNN) adaptively and judiciously, and varying the length of the initial start-up phase and also adjusting the exponential decay constant $\eta$ in AZNN to the three phases of ZNN, namely its start-up, middle, and final stages.
 Zeroing Neural Networks such as as Zhang Neural Networks are computational workhorses in many branches of engineering.
 For functional inputs, discretized ZNN helps us to understand the feasibility of a given parametric matrix model's function equation over time or learn of its unfeasibility.
 If feasible, the chosen model can be implemented successfully in ZNN for sensor clocked discretized input data and used on-chip in robots, other machinery, and in other engineering processes.\\[1mm] ZNN goes back to Yunong Zhang's Ph.D. work of 2000/2001 in Hong Kong \cite{ZW01}.
 ZNN's engineering applications have been described in almost 500 papers as well as in a handful of books.
 A theoretical numerical analysis of ZNN methods has never been attempted, see \cite{FUsurveyZNN} e.g..\\[1mm] Starting from a time-varying matrix/vector problem\\ \circledzero \ \ $f(x(t),A(t), ...) = g(t, ...)$, \\ discretized ZNN is designed to compute an approximate solution iteratively in time from a few start-up values.
 It does so predictively over time and with high accuracy.
-ZNN's success hinges on Zhang's idea of stipulating exponential decay for the associated error function\\ \circledone \ \ $E(t) = f(x(t),A(t),...) - g(t,...)$,\\ namely \\ \circledtwo \ \ $\dot E(t) = - \eta E(t)$ for $\et > 0$.\\ \circledthree \ \ Assuming a constant sampling gap $\tau = t_{k+1} - t_k = const$ throughout the ZNN process, the derivative of the unknown $\dot x(t_k)$ in the error differential equation \circledtwo is isolated algebraically if possible.\\ \circledfour \ \ After summing several Taylor expansions around $x(t_k)$ that contain future $x(t_{k+1})$ and current or past solution $x(t_\ell)$ data for $\ell \leq k$ and the derivative $\dot x(t_k)$ of the unknown, we create an associated look-ahead and convergent finite difference formula of type {\tt j\_s}, see \cite{FUfindiff19} for a list thereof and solve for $\dot x(t)$.\\ \circledfive \ \ Then the two expressions of the derivative $\dot x(t_k)$ in \circledthree and \circledfour of the unknown $x(t)$ are equated.\\ \circledsix \ \ The resulting solution-derivative free equation of \circledfive is solved for $x(t_{k+1})$.
-This predicts the problem's solution at the next time step $t_{k+1}$. \ \ In step \circledsix discretized ZNN solves one linear equation and evaluates one short recursion of past solution data and thereby it computes the underlying time-varying matrix/vector problem cheaply and predictively in time.\\ \circledseven \ \ Finally ZNN iterates the process.\\[1mm] The above seven \circleddots steps of ZNN have recently been derived and explained in detail inside \cite{FUsurveyZNN}.\\[1mm] ZNN methods may seem connected to analytic continuation methods and ODE solvers when they start with the error differential equation \circledtwo$\!\!$, but when interpreting their operations, results and watching their phenomena, ZNN methods appear to follow quite different numerical principles and seem to belong to a different area of numerical matrix analysis.
-Further details, open questions, and an early assessment of ZNN methods are given \cite{FUsurveyZNN}.\\[1mm] This paper investigates both, the role of the exponential decay constant $\eta$ of ZNN and the actual length of ZNN's start-up phase.
-Our adapted ZNN method (called AZNN) adopts different strategies to improve the convergence behavior of ordinary ZNN.
-Adaptive $\eta$ and other settings help AZNN compute the time-varying problem's predictive solution more accurately and much sooner than ZNN.
-This is specially useful for time-varying matrix problems for which no globally reliable static matrix algorithms exist such as for the factorization of real or complex square matrices into the product of two symmetric ones \cite{DU16}.
-Note that ZNN methods are very tolerant of random, partially 'little-sense' start-up values.
-But such start-up value settings often lead to divergence of the subsequent iterative process or they let ZNN needlessly wander through 'solutions' with very low accuracy for a long time.
-A better way to obtain reasonable start-up values is to use Euler's look-ahead method of type {\tt j\_s = 1\_2} with local truncation error order $O(\tau^2)$\\[-2mm]
+ZNN's success hinges on Zhang's idea of stipulating exponential decay for the associated error function\\ \circledone \ \ $E(t) = f(x(t),A(t),...) - g(t,...)$,\\ namely \\ \circledtwo \ \ $\dot E(t) = - \eta E(t)$ for $\et > 0$.\\ \circledthree \ \ Assuming a constant sampling gap $\tau = t_{k+1} - t_k = const$ throughout the ZNN process, the derivative of the unknown $\dot x(t_k)$ in the error differential equation \circledtwo is isolated algebraically if possible.
+This typically leads to an expression for $\dot x(t_k)$ as the solution of a system of linear equations